A practical guide to Freshdesk SLA policies: What you need to know

 -

 To keep your team on track, Freshdesk has built-in reminders and escalations.
 The system can ping an agent when a ticket is getting close to its SLA deadline.
 If the time runs out, it can automatically escalate the ticket to a team lead or manager.
-This is a decent safety net, but the logic is all based on rules you create, and it can get messy to manage.
-The order of your policies matters a lot; Freshdesk uses the first rule in the list that matches a ticket's properties, so a small mistake in the order can lead to the wrong policy being applied.
+This is a helpful safety net to ensure no ticket is left behind.
+The order of your policies is easy to manage - Freshdesk uses the first rule in the list that matches a ticket's properties, so you have full control over how policies are applied.

-- How AI helps: That's a problem tools like eesel AI are built to solve.
-It connects directly to your existing tools and pulls all of your knowledge together from places like past Freshdesk tickets, Confluence pages, and Google Docs.
-It gives agents instant, accurate answers right where they work, helping them solve issues long before an SLA is ever at risk.
+- How AI helps: This is where complementary tools like eesel AI add value.
+It connects directly to your existing tools and pulls your knowledge together from places like past Freshdesk tickets, Confluence pages, and Google Docs.
+It gives agents instant answers right where they work, helping them meet SLA targets with ease.

-- How AI helps: eesel AI offers a flexible, self-serve setup that goes live in minutes.
-Instead of depending on fragile rules, it uses AI to understand what a ticket is actually about.
-It then applies the right knowledge and takes the right action automatically.
-You can even simulate how it would perform on thousands of your past tickets to see your exact automation rate before you ever switch it on for live customers.
+- How AI helps: eesel AI offers a flexible setup that integrates with your workflow in minutes.
+It uses AI to understand what a ticket is about and applies the right knowledge automatically.
+You can even simulate how it performs on past tickets to see how it can improve your automation rate.

 Freshdesk pricing for support, AI features, and Freshdesk SLA policies